mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

 * :x: Code the `spawnMobs` function
   * Call this as the next step of level generation
   * Place all rooms in a list of candidates
-  * Initialize the counter of monsters placed to 0
+  * Initialize the counter of mobs placed to 0
   * Repeat:
     * Pick a random room
     * Remove the room from the candidates
-    * Increment the count of placed monsters
+    * Increment the count of placed mobs
-    * Call a new `infestRoom` function that places monsters in a room
+    * Call a new `infestRoom` function that places mobs in a room
-    * Until no candidate rooms remain OR we have placed the target number of monsters
+    * Until no candidate rooms remain OR we have placed the target number of mobs
 * :x: Code the `infestRoom` function
-  * Pick a random number of monsters to place
+  * Pick a random number of mobs to place
     * For now between 2 and 3
-  * Loop for the number of monsters you want to place:
+  * Loop for the number of mobs you want to place:
     * Initialize targetX and targetY as 0
     * Repeat:
       * set targetX to a random position in the room
       * set targetY to a random position in the room
       * Until `isWalkable(targetX, targetY)` (excluding other mobs)
     * Add the mob at targetX, targetY
-* :x: Code fix: clear the monsters list when switching levels
+* :x: Code fix: clear the mobs list when switching levels
   * Remember to put the player back in the list if you clear it

 ## #38 - Optimizations ([link](https://youtu.be/KT72ydigoxk))